 \section{Introduction}

-Fundamental biological processes, such as phagocytosis, involve cells adhering and engulfing external objects \cite{flannagan2012cell,uribe2020phagocytosis}.
-This process has been extensively explored experimentally, and is known to involve the dynamic recruitment of the actin cytoskeleton which plays a crucial role in driving the growth of the membrane protrusion that wraps around the engulfed object \cite{swanson2008shaping,mylvaganam2021cytoskeleton,PANAH2026651}.
+Phagocytosis is essential for immune defense and tissue homeostasis, enabling cells to eliminate pathogens, apoptotic cells, and cancer cells through adhesion and engulfment \cite{flannagan2012cell,uribe2020phagocytosis}.
+Although target recognition is primarily mediated by molecular signals, how target mechanics regulates phagocyte--target interactions remains poorly understood.
+Here, we combine theory and experiment to show that target stiffness is a key determinant of phagocytic behaviour.

+Phagocytosis relies on dynamic actin recruitment to drive membrane protrusions that progressively wrap around the target \cite{swanson2008shaping,mylvaganam2021cytoskeleton,PANAH2026651}.
 However, how the actin recruitment and the resulting cytoskeletal force is coordinated with the membrane dynamics during this process is not well understood \cite{vorselen2020mechanical,jaumouille2020physical}.

-We have recently shown that the actin coordination during phagocytosis of rigid objects can be explained very well by a theoretical model which includes a coupling between curved membrane protein complexes (CMC) that recruit and nucleate actin polymerization \cite{sadhu2023theoretical}.
-This model demonstrated that passive CMC can enhance the engulfment process, even in the absence of active forces (which represent the protrusive forces due to actin polymerization).
-Active protrusive forces that are recruited by the CMC enable even more robust engulfment, at lower adhesion energies and less sensitive to the object's shape.
+We have recently shown that the coordinated recruitment of actin during phagocytosis of rigid objects can be explained very well by a theoretical model which includes a coupling between curved membrane protein complexes (CMC) that recruit and nucleate actin polymerization \cite{sadhu2023theoretical}.
+This model demonstrated that the presence of passive CMC can enhance the engulfment process, even in the absence of active forces.
+When active protrusive forces (which represent the protrusive forces due to actin polymerization) that are recruited by the CMC were considered, the model explained the more robust engulfment, at lower adhesion energies and less sensitive to the object’s shape \cite{champion2006role} observed in cells \cite{sadhu2023theoretical}.
+By including the effects of active cytoskeletal forces, which are guided by the curvature coupling, this model goes beyond the theoretical descriptions of passive engulfment driven purely by adhesive forces \cite{tollis2010zipper,vacha2011receptor,agudo2015critical,yi2016incorporation}.
 Curved membrane proteins that recruit actin polymerization have been found experimentally to be associated with the leading edge of cellular protrusions \cite{scita2008irsp53,linkner2014inverse}, which are involved in cellular adhesion, spreading and motility \cite{begemann2019mechanochemical,pipathsouk2021wave,wu2025wave}.
 The theoretical model demonstrated that this curvature-actin activity coupling can explain many cellular shape and migration dynamics \cite{sadhu2023minimal,sadhu2024minimal,Sadhukhan2025}.